WWE Raw preview: Four matches advertised, Brock Lesnar appearing - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-WWE has announced the following matches and segments for Monday’s WWE Raw television show.
+WWE has announced the following matches and segments for tonight’s WWE Raw television show.

 -Randy Orton vs. AJ Styles.